1960 Postal Cover from Warrensville, Ohio, to Duncan, British Columbia

 William Deakin Wadsworth

 William Deakin Wadsworth was born February 20, 1917, in Trail, British Columbia, the son of John Aspinwall Wadsworth and Helena Hoskin.
 His father was born in Wrexham, North Wales, where he is found with his parents on the 1891 Census.
 William's mother was born in Chesterfield, Derbyshire, England, and is with her parents there on the same census.
 John A Wadsworth was living in Chesterfield, not far from the Hoskins in 1901; he and Helena were married in Braxton, Chesterfield, in 1904.

-I have included the research I did on the Wadsworth family in the Other Families family tree section of this site.
+I have posted the research that I did on the Wadsworth family here.

 While it is possible that these men were old friends exchanging pleasantries, the reason for the letter more likely has to do with the groups of letters and numbers included in the address and return address.